thosgood/this-weeks-finds/markdown/1-50/week041.md

 gravity, or more generally, $3$-dimensional topology and $4$-dimensional generally covariant physics.
-We review how some of these relationships arise from a 'ladder of field theories' including quantum gravity and BF theory in 4 dimensions, Chern-Simons theory in 3 dimensions, and the
+We review how some of these relationships arise from a 'ladder of field theories' including quantum gravity and
+$BF$ theory in 4 dimensions, Chern-Simons theory in 3 dimensions, and the
 $G/G$ gauged WZW model in 2 dimensions.
 We also describe the relation between link (or multiloop) invariants and generalized measures on the space of connections.
 In addition, we pose some research problems and